Increase the Efficiency of Pumping Spa Water From Glauber Salt Spring

 Progressing cavity pump conveys healing water flexibly and efficiently

 NETZSCH developed an innovative solution for pumping the spa water based on a downhole system initially designed for pumping in oil fields.
 Thanks to years of experience in the oil and gas sector, the solution was obvious to the global specialist in complex fluid management.
-Due to the borehole's small diameter of 95 millimetres, a progressing cavity pump with a drive unit at the surface was chosen.
+Due to the borehole's small diameter of 95 millimeters, a progressing cavity pump with a drive unit at the surface was chosen.
 The advantage of this solution for pumping the healing water also lies in its rapid availability and maximum flexibility in the delivery rate and the medium to be pumped.
 No other pump system can cover such a wide range of delivery rates.
 For this reason, this pump technology is being used more and more frequently, especially during test phases.

 In the end, an NTZ 278 type progressing cavity pump was used.
 Its body is comparatively slim and can in principle also be operated with a submersible motor within a well bore.
 However, downhole pump with surface drive system was chosen due to the small diameter of 95 mm.
 The advantage of this solution is also rapid availability and maximum flexibility in terms of flow rate and the product being conveyed.